nsfzyzz/Coded_Elastic_Computing_On_CREDENCE/README.md

 Copyright (c) 2018, Carnegie Mellon University All rights reserved.

-Note that the following steps are not free!!!

 Step 0: Setup an AWS account.

+Note that the following the steps below will incur cost to your AWS account!!!

 Step 1: Go to deployment_scripts sub-directory